mscurtescu/secevent/draft-scurtescu-secevent-event-stream-management-api.md

 identified by the special key "delivery_method" with the value being a URI as defined in [DELIVERY](#DELIVERY).

+min_verification_interval
+: An integer indicating the minimum amount of time in seconds that must pass in between verification requests.
+If an Event Receiver submits verification requests more frequently than this, the Event Transmitter MAY respond with a 429 status code.
+An Event Transmitter MUST NOT respond with a 429 status code if an Event Receiver is not exceeding this frequency.

 status
 : A string indicating the current status of the event stream.
 It MUST have one of the following values: